-Philippines Ambassador to New Zealand Jesus (Gary) Domingo, who is about two years into his Wellington posting, has been one of the more vocal Asian ambassadors based in Wellington, and is particularly active on Twitter and Facebook.
+Philippines Ambassador to New Zealand Jesus (Gary) Domingo is one of the more vocal Asian ambassadors based in Wellington, and is particularly active on Twitter and Facebook.
 In this interview, he shares his views on the New Zealand-Philippines relationship, the global perception of Duterte and New Zealand’s export education system.

 What are some preconceived notions that New Zealanders have of the Philippines and Filipinos?